A Drug Overdose is the accidental or intentional intake of any drug in dosage higher than the prescribed quantity.

 What are the Signs and Symptoms of Drug Overdose?

-The signs and symptoms of Drug Overdose depends on the specific drug type involved.
+The signs and symptoms of Drug Overdose depends on the specific drug type or class of drug involved, and the mode of ingestion (i.e., swallowed, injected, etc.).
 It can vary from one individual to another and may be mild in some and severe in others.
 Several systems of the body, such as the digestive system, nervous system, vascular system, respiratory system, urinary system, skin and ENT may be affected.

 The common signs and symptoms of a Drug Overdose may include:

 - Nausea and vomiting

 - Chest pain

 - Reduced breathing rate and other respiratory issues

 - Increased or decreased blood pressure (hypertension or hypotension respectively)